 - 10.6 Reason for recommendation.
-In summary, table 1 shows the ways in which the Canonbury East LTN scheme has met its objectives, covering road danger reduction, traffic reduction, the public health benefits of switching motor vehicle trips to active travel, and no negative impact on air quality.
+In summary, table 1 shows the ways in which the Canonbury West LTN scheme has met its objectives, covering road danger reduction, traffic reduction, the public health benefits of switching motor vehicle trips to active travel, and no negative impact on air quality.
 Table 2 shows an assessment of the most common negative themes and objections to the scheme.
 In most cases, these objections are not supported by evidence or have been mitigated by these proposals.
-Where evidence does support the negative themes, for example, on the impact of the Canonbury East LTN on the mobility of some disabled people, the council is proposing significant changes to the traffic orders and operation of the LTN to mitigate these impacts.
-The council will also carry out further investigation on the perception of crime and safety within the LTN, as detailed in table 2. - 10.7 With regards to the changes at Halliford Street, Elmore Street and Ecclesbourne Road the changes will solve the current issue presented to the operations of ED Elson by reinstating the route for deliveries used prior to the implementation of the scheme.
-Following statutory consultation and public consultation there were no evidenced reasons given for the changes to not be implemented beyond the general opposition to the LTN.
-There are only a relatively small number of addresses impacted by the changes and these will be clearly communicated to residents via a leaflet in advance of the physical changes being made.
-Targeted door knocking on the properties whose access is impacted was conducted during the public consultation.
-The changes will also be implemented under an ETO presenting an additional opportunity for residents and others to experience the changes and provide feedback before a final decision is made. - 10.8 In conclusion, the Corporate Director of Environment is asked to agree to the three recommendations set out in this report: to continue the Canonbury East LTN trial, to introduce a new ETO in order to allow the exemption policy for Blue Badge holders to

-- become operational and to agree the changes at filters at Elmore Street, Halliford Street and the additional filter at Ecclesbourne Road. - 10.9 The continuation of the scheme is recommended because there is clear evidence that the scheme is meeting many of its overall objectives as supported by monitoring and consultation results, and that potential negative impacts emerging from the consultation results are either not supported by monitoring data, are unrelated to the LTN, or have been mitigated through adjustments to the scheme. - 10.10 The implementation of the Blue Badge exemption policy in the Canonbury East LTN, including the installation of signage, and lapse of existing Traffic Management Orders and issuing of Experimental Traffic Orders, is a mitigation to the scheme after a close consideration of monitoring, research and feedback, which will provide a benefit to some members of groups with protected characteristics. - 10.11 This report outlines the proposal, engagement and monitoring approach and recommendation to proceed with the implementation of the changes to allow Blue Badge exemptions.
-In order to allow these exemptions to be implemented, the current ETO would be allowed to expire and would be replaced with a new ETO, proposed to be made on 20 January 2022 and to come into force on 31 January 2022.
-The new ETO will be a material change to the ETO which came into force on 31 July 2020.
-The new ETO introduced changes at two of the filters, Elmore Street and Halliford Street, and an additional filter at Ecclesbourne Road.
-It also adds a Blue Badge exemption to some of the camera enforced traffic filters, changing the operation of the LTN by allowing some residents to drive through filters legally, for the first time.
-The exemption will also require physical changes to two filters in the area, Ockendon Road and Englefield Road by removing the width restrictions.
+Where evidence does support the negative themes, for example, on the impact of the Canonbury West LTN on the mobility of some disabled people, the council is proposing introduction of new traffic orders to mitigate these impacts.
+The council will also carry out further investigation on the perception of crime and safety within the LTN, as detailed in table 2. - 10.7 In conclusion, the Corporate Director of Environment is asked to agree to the recommendation set out in this report: to continuing the Canonbury West LTN trial with a new ETO in order to allow the exemption policy for Blue Badge holders to become operational. - 10.8 The Corporate Director of Environment is also asked to note that options to address the issue of drivers cutting through the area to avoid queuing on St Paul's Road will continue to be explored in the context of the trial. - 10.9 The continuation of the scheme is recommended because there is clear evidence that the scheme is meeting many of its overall objectives as supported by monitoring and consultation results, and that potential negative impacts emerging from the consultation results are either not supported by monitoring data, are unrelated to the LTN, or have been mitigated through adjustments to the scheme. - 10.10 The implementation of the Blue Badge exemption policy in the Canonbury West LTN, including the installation of signage, and lapse of existing Traffic Management Orders and issuing of Experimental Traffic Orders, is a mitigation to the scheme after a close consideration of monitoring, research and feedback, which will provide a benefit to some members of groups with protected characteristics. - 10.11 This report outlines the proposal, engagement and monitoring approach and recommendation to proceed with the implementation of the changes to allow Blue Badge exemptions.
+In order to allow these exemptions to be implemented, the current ETO would be allowed to expire and would be replaced with a new ETO, proposed to be made on 4 March 2022 and to come into force on 11 March 2022.
+The new ETO will be a material change to the ETO which came into force on 24 September 2020, with measures that will allow for Blue Badge exemptions to all of the camera enforced traffic filters.
+The new ETO would change the operation of the LTN by allowing some residents to drive through filters legally, for the first time.
+The exemption will also require physical changes to all four filters in the area.
 Therefore, the council intends to trial the change as a new experiment.
-This will open a new six-month objection period to this ETO, which will close on 31 July 2022. - 10.12 The council's intention is for this new ETO to be in place for at least seven months, which allows time to consider any objections which are received by 31 July 2022.
+This will open a new six-month objection period to this ETO, which will close on 11 September 2022.

+10.12 The council's intention is for this new ETO to be in place for at least seven months, which allows time to consider any objections which are received by 11 September 2022.
 After this point, the council will then take a final decision on whether or not to make this new ETO (which contains the Blue Badge exemptions) permanent.